Read Karl Marx with voice, context, and method in the same frame.

 Prompt 3: Provide the most likely causes behind Marx becoming a notable philosopher.

-Causes Behind Marx Becoming a Notable Philosopher becomes more useful once its structure is made visible.
+Causes Behind Marx Becoming a Notable Philosopher becomes clearer once the parts stop doing different work.

 Annotation